-3.3 Enhanced "V"/ Overshooting Top Detection (Option 2)
+3.3 Enhanced "V"/ Overshooting Top Detection

 Overshooting tops (OTs) are the product of deep convective storm updraft cores of sufficient strength to rise above the storms' general equilibrium level near the tropopause region and penetrate into the lower stratosphere.
 Thunderstorms with OTs frequently produce hazardous weather at the Earth's surface such as heavy rainfall, damaging winds, large hail, and tornadoes.
 Thunderstorms with an enhanced-V and strong anvil thermal couplet signature in infrared satellite imagery have been shown to be especially severe (Brunner et al. 2009).
-In addition to OTs, the University of Wisconsin - Cooperative Institute for Meteorological Satellite Studies (UW-CIMSS) has developed an objective enhanced-V detection product which may also be included for evaluation within the 2010 SPC Spring Program pending release by the algorithm developers.
+In addition to OTs, the University of Wisconsin - Cooperative Institute for Meteorological Satellite Studies (UW-CIMSS) has developed an objective enhanced-V detection product which will also be included for evaluation within the 2011 SPC Spring Experiment.
 McCann (1983) shows that the enhanced-V signature can appear 30 minutes before the onset of severe weather on the ground, thus providing a forecaster with crucial warning lead-time.
 Turbulence and cloud-to-ground (CG) lightning are found to occur most frequently near the OT region, indicating that OTs represent significant hazards to ground-based and in-flight aviation operations.
-This algorithm will also help better detect areas of potential turbulence, giving pilots ample warning of potentially dangerous flying conditions.
+This algorithm will also help better detect areas of potential turbulence, giving pilots ample warning of potentially dangerous flying conditions, as well as potential severe weather and lightning.

-3.4 Convective Initiation (Option 2)
+3.4 Convective Initiation

 The University of Alabama in Huntsville (UAH) is developing a proxy product similar to the GOES-R Algorithm Working Group (AWG) official algorithm called SATellite Convection Analysis and Tracking (SATCAST).
 Beginning in late 2008 through 2009, UAH developed an object tracking methodology (Alternative 1 from GOES-R Aviation AWG Critical Design Review), based on an overlap methodology that will exploit the high temporal resolution from GOES-R. Since current GOES does not have the temporal resolution of GOES-R, the GOES-R CI algorithm cannot operate optimally with current GOES 15-min refresh rate.
 However, the current SATCAST system is currently under going a transition to object based tracking to provide a more accurate representation of the GOES-R ABI CI algorithm within the current GOES framework.
 In order to provide accurate object tracking, a combination of overlap and mesoscale atmospheric motion vectors (Zinner et al. 2008) methodologies have been employed with great success.
 The addition of the Zinner et al. methodology allows for accurate object tracking with up to a 15-minute temporal resolution.
 The advantages of the object based SATCAST is that it can monitor object sizes down to 1 pixel, and track objects over the entire storm lifecycle if needed for easy validation purposes.
-The new system will be deployed at the SPC Spring Experiment for which UAH has received GOES-R Visiting Scientist funding to attend.
+The new system will be deployed at the HWT Spring Experiment.

 The SATCAST algorithm uses a daytime statistically-based convective cloud mask, performs multiple spectral differencing of IR fields (so-called "interest fields"), and applies pixel-based atmospheric motion vector (AMV) cloud tracking.
 SATCAST output has shown success when implemented in well-established algorithms supported by the Federal Aviation Administration, specifically the Corridor Integrated Weather System as part of the Consolidated Storm Prediction for Aviation (CoSPA).
 CoSPA integrates radar observations, Numerical Weather Prediction (NWP) winds and stability fields, and other data to assist in developing convective initiation nowcasts.
 NWP data help remove spurious false alarms in SATCAST, which are in part caused by mesoscale AMV pixel tracking errors, view-angle related problems that affect interest field thresholds, and the inherent difficulties associated with tracking pixel scale growing cumulus in 4 km Infrared (IR) data.
-John Mecikalski, Wayne MacKenzie, and John Walker are showing other potential uses in various research areas with good success, specifically within the NOAA High Resolution Rapid Refresh model.
+John Mecikalski and John Walker are showing other potential uses in various research areas with good success, specifically within the NOAA High Resolution Rapid Refresh model.

-3.5 Nearcasting Model (GOES-R Risk Reduction)
+3.5 Nearcasting Model